Noah670/3d-Table-Scene-Portfolio/README.md

 3d Table Scene created in OpenGL

 #	How do I approach designing software?

-o	What new design skills has your work on the project helped you to craft?
+`What new design skills has your work on the project helped you to craft?` = Working on this project has allowed me to significantly enhance my own design skills by translating and reconstructing a 3d scene from the original images that I used.
+I also improved my own knowledge of color and lighting which allowed me to produce a scene blended with natural tones.

-Working on this project has allowed me to significantly enhance my own design skills by translating and reconstructing a 3d scene from the original images that I used.
-I also improved my own knowledge of color and lighting which allowed me to produce a scene blended with natural tones. o	What design process did you follow for your project work?
+o	What design process did you follow for your project work?
 The design process I followed for this project consisted of planning, implementation, and modification.
 Throughout each module I would first plan out the required work I needed to achieve and then execute the plan until the requirements were meant.
 After meeting the functional requirements, I would then look into any other modifications or changes if necessary. o	How could tactics from your design approach be applied in future work?